jikamens/jobs-filterer-for-linkedin/README.md

 in the text boxes. *Do not enclose your regular expressions in slashes* like you would if you were writing them in JavaScript.

-If you would like the filtered jobs to be hidden completely rather than just greyed out, check the “Hide filtered jobs completely” checkbox.
+If you would like filtered jobs to be hidden completely rather than just greyed out, check the “Hide filtered jobs completely” checkbox.

 Remember to click Save when you're done editing the options.